Connect with Us

 Approximately 2,000 alumni in more than 30 career fields can talk with you individually to discuss their work.
 To connect with a member of QuakerNet, click here.
 Additional resources are available on Career Services' main Alumni Menu.

-Current issues of The Grants Advisor and the Career Services Funding Database are also available through the funding section of the Career Services website.
+Current issues of The Grants Advisor are also available through the funding section of the Career Services website.

 Job Listings, Internships, Summer and Part-Time Jobs

 Representatives from government and business conduct employment interviews with students who will graduate within the year.
 Click here to go to our On Campus Recruiting homepage.
 See one of the graduate counselors to discuss ways to work with the recruiting system.
-Hundreds of presentations also give you ways to meet representatives of organizations.
 Career fairs are a good way to connect with employers in nonprofit, public service and private sector organizations.
 Click here for a list of our career fairs.